The 5 Methods of

 Calling Out - “Call out” white folks who are clearly invested in maintaining and enforcing white supremacy through their actions, speech, and use of power/resources; use various political tactics to isolate, neutralize, and/or defeat these forces.

-5. REPARATIONS - redistribute/return stolen wealth, land & resources
+5. DIVESTMENT - redistribute/return stolen wealth, land & resources

 In recognition of the fact that all white wealth is stolen wealth, allies & accomplices should make reparations work a central part of their political practice, and organize other white folks to make reparations in addition to making personal contributions.